-Where C is the cost associated with the change of configuration, $E_0$ is the greenhouse gas emissions of the original configuration, and $E_1$ is the greenhouse gas emissions in the new configuration.
-It should be noted that the cost terms used to estimate C include the levelization terms discussed earlier (e.g., depreciation and discount rate) and are represented differently for different scenarios in different appendices at the end of this report.
+Where C is the cost associated with the change of configuration, E_0 is the greenhouse gas emissions of the original configuration, and E_1 is the greenhouse gas emissions in the new configuration.6 It should be noted that the cost terms used to estimate C include the levelization terms discussed earlier (e.g., depreciation and discount rate) and are represented differently for different scenarios in different appendices at the end of this report.

-A few guick observations flow from this formulation:
+A few quick observations flow from this formulation:

-- The output is always money per unit CO2 equivalent reduction, or \$/ton. - If there are no emissions reductions, $E_1 = E_0$ , the denominator is zero, and the LCCA is infinite, and the transaction fails to achieve climate benefits. - If $E_1$ is less than $E_0$ , there will be a fractional reduction in the cost of the transaction. - A 100 percent reduction in emissions means $E_1$ = 0 emissions, so the cost is divided by emissions and the LCCA equals the cost of the transaction per ton. - If the transaction results in $CO_2$ removal, $E_1$ is negative, so $E_1$ is added to $E_0$ , which results in a large denominator and greater LCCA decreases. - If money is saved in the transaction (e.g., in some efficiency actions), C is negative and LCCA is negative. - Special case: If E1 emits more than E0, the denominator is negative.
+- The output is always money per unit CO2 equivalent reduction, or \$/ton. - If there are no emissions reductions, $E_1 = E_0$, the denominator is zero, and the LCCA is infinite, and the transaction fails to achieve climate benefits. - If E_1 is less than E_0 , there will be a fractional reduction in the cost of the transaction. - A 100 percent reduction in emissions means $E_1 = 0$ emissions, so the cost is divided by emissions and the LCCA equals the cost of the transaction per ton. - If the transaction results in CO2 removal, E1 is negative, so E1 is added to E0, which results in a large denominator and greater LCCA decreases. - If money is saved in the transaction (e.g., in some efficiency actions), C is negative and LCCA is negative. - Special case: If E1 emits more than E0, the denominator is negative.
 This means the new approach yields more emissions than the prior configuration, and the measure is a climate failure and not suitable for LCCA analysis.

 The last point is important and is a formal limit on the value of the methodology.
-If substitution or action leads to emissions growth, the abatement costs should be "beyond infinite" using LCCA methodology and any negative denominator creates a specious result and represents an invalid LCCA estimate and should be a flag to all analysts and practitioners.

-Estimates for the transaction cost should include the basic costs of implementation, such as capital and operating costs, teardown cost, or cost of implementing a new policy.
+If substitution or action leads to emissions growth, the abatement costs should be "beyond infinite" using LCCA methodology and any negative denominator creates a specious result and represents an invalid LCCA estimate and should be a flag to all analysts and practitioners.7 as capital and operating costs, teardown cost, or cost of implementing a new policy.
 Often assumptions must be made about policy effectiveness (e.g., full additionality) to execute the calculation.
 More complex formulations can include more complex representations of these terms (see below).
 Depending on the scenario and specific application, the choice of discount rate can have a large effect on the LCCA estimate.
-Ideally, analysts would undertake sensitivity analyses to understand the impacts on estimated abatement cost.
+Ideally, analysts would undertake sensitivity analyses to understand the impacts on estimated abatement cost.8